top of page

 African American Birthing People

 African American women have risk-factors that impact their pregnancies in different ways.
-Know ing your risks and talking to your provider is critical to having a successful, healthy pregnancy.
-Please use the list of suggested questions below to guide your next prenatal visit.
+Knowing your risks and talking to your provider is critical to having a successful, healthy pregnancy.
+Please download the list of suggested questions to guide your next prenatal visit.

 shutterstock_1582230406.jpg